 This level of manufacturing readiness is typical for the mid-point of the Engineering and Manufacturing Development (EMD) Phase leading to the Post-CDR Assessment.
 Technologies should be on a path to achieve TRL 7.
 System detailed design activity is nearing completion.
 Material specifications have been approved and materials are available to meet the planned pilot line build schedule.
 Manufacturing processes and procedures have been demonstrated in a production representative environment.
 Detailed producibility trade studies are completed and producibility enhancements and risk assessments are underway.
 The cost model has been updated with detailed designs, rolled up to system level, and tracked against allocated targets.
 Unit cost reduction efforts have been prioritized and are underway.
 Yield and rate analyses have been updated with production representative data.
 The supply chain and supplier quality assurance have been assessed and long-lead procurement plans are in place.
-Manufacturing plans and quality targets have been initiated.
+Manufacturing plans and quality targets have been developed.
+Production tooling and test equipment design and development efforts are underway and validation plans for Special Test Equipment/ Special Inspection Equipment (STE/SIE) are complete.

-MRL 8: Pilot line capability demonstrated; Ready to begin Low Rate Initial Production
+MRL 8: Pilot line capability demonstrated; ready to begin Low Rate Initial Production (LRIP)

-This level is associated with readiness for a Milestone C decision, and entry into Low Rate Initial Production (LRIP).
+This level is associated with readiness for a Milestone C decision, and entry into LRIP.
 Technologies should have matured to at least TRL 7 or 8.
 Detailed system design is complete and sufficiently stable to enter low rate production.
-All materials, manpower, tooling, test equipment and facilities are proven on pilot line and are available to meet the planned low rate production schedule.
-Manufacturing and quality processes and procedures have been proven in a pilot line environment and are under control and ready for low rate production.
+All materials, manpower, tooling, test equipment and facilities are proven on the pilot line and are available to meet the planned low rate production schedule.
+STE/SIE has been validated as part of pilot line validation in accordance with validation plans.
+Manufacturing and quality processes and procedures have been proven on a pilot line and are under control and ready for low rate production.
+Known producibility risks pose no significant challenges for low rate production.
 Cost model and yield and rate analyses have been updated with pilot line results.
 Supplier qualification testing and first article inspection have been completed.
-The Industrial Capabilities Assessment for Milestone C has been completed and shows that the supply chain is established to support LRIP.
+The Industrial Capabilities Assessment for Milestone C has been completed and shows the supply chain is established to support LRIP.

-MRL 9: Low rate production demonstrated; Capability in place to begin Full Rate Production readiness for entry into Full Rate Production (FRP).
+MRL 9: Low rate production demonstrated; Capability in place to begin Full Rate Production (FRP)

+At this level, the system, component or item has been previously produced, is in production, or has successfully achieved low rate initial production.
+Technologies should have matured to TRL 8 or 9.
+This level of readiness is normally associated with readiness for entry into FRP.
 All systems engineering/design requirements should have been met such that there are minimal system changes.
 Major system design features are stable and have been proven in test and evaluation.
 Materials, parts, manpower, tooling, test equipment and facilities are available to meet planned rate production schedules.
+STE/SIE validation maintained and revalidated as necessary.
 Manufacturing process capability in a low rate production environment is at an appropriate quality level to meet design key characteristic tolerances.
 Production risk monitoring is ongoing.
 LRIP cost targets have been met, and learning curves have been analyzed with actual data.
-The cost model has been developed for FRP environment and reflects the impact of continuous improvement.
+The cost model has been developed for FRP and reflects the impact of continuous improvement.